Antipurity/sensor-network/docs/ROADMAP.md

                     - ⋯ And the ability to use in-page keybindings.
 (Might even be *usable*.)
         - ⋯ `.Handler`:
             - ⋯ No-feedback sound output (speakers).
+                - How do we do this, exactly?
+What parts of `AudioContext` do we need?
+                - What strategy do we use even: put-samples-as-is `A`, `A, -A` with configurable repetition length, or IFFT with frequency limitations and resizing?
             - ⋯ Sound input (microphone).
 Probably terrible.
             - ⋯ Write to Internet.
                 - ⋯ Make sure that at least `error=1` ("no data") is preserved.